rafopar/uRwell_LDRD/README.md

 It will produce a file named `Skim_ZeroSuppr_$RUN$_$FILE_IND$.hipo`

 Note: `SkimZeroSuppression.exe` needs to know pedestals for each channel, and it will look for a file `PedFiles/Pedestals_$RUN$.dat`.
 Usually, before running the `SkimZeroSuppression.exe`, one can link the pedestal file to the most recent Pedestal file created by the `CalculatePedestals.exe` executable.

+## Analyzing the data

+To be added...

+## Drawing Plots
+To be added...